Al Pacino 'excited' To Welcome Fourth Child After Paternity Test

 She told the Daily Mail newspaper at the time, “It was one of the most incredible love stories of my life, but there was an acknowledgment that we’re both at different places in our lives.
 Two years is a long time and I was like, ‘We love each other, but where is this going?’ “

 “I really want to have kids.
-It’s harder when someone’s that much older than you, because IAstill have a family to build, while he already has a family,” she added.
+It’s harder when someone’s that much older than you, because I still have a family to build, while he already has a family,” she added.
 “At his age, it’s a rigid decision.”